thomasabishop/eolas/Programming_Languages/Python/Syntax/Loops_in_Python.md

 ### Further examples of `for in range()` loops

+// TODO: segment the examples into dedicated sections

 ```python
 # Loop over a set of values in a range
 print('Print out values in a range')